-Marta Welander - Director
+Marta Welander - Executive Director

 Prior to founding RRDP, Marta worked as Deputy Director of a small international human rights and peacebuilding organisation.
 Before that, she facilitated collaboration between member NGOs of a vast global partnership, and was a founding member of a women’s rights coalition in the Middle East & North Africa.
 She has previously served a number of non-governmental organisations including the Refugee Council UK, Front Line Defenders, and the Euro-Mediterranean Human Rights Network.
 Marta holds an MA in Human Rights & Democratic Governance and an MA in International Relations.
 She is currently a doctoral researcher in the Department of Politics and International relations at University of Westminster.

 Johanna Puhakka - External Relations & Development Manager